tummfm/jax-sgmc/examples/quickstart.md

 Therefore, reference data must be stored in a ``DataLoader`` class, which also takes care of batching and shuffling.

-If the data fits into the host memory and is available as numpy arrays, then the ``NumpyDataLoader`` can be used.
-It expects a single or multiple arrays where all observations are concatenated along the first dimension.
+If the data fit into memory and are available as numpy arrays, then the ``NumpyDataLoader`` can be used.
+It expects a single array or multiple arrays where all observations are concatenated along the first dimension.
 The arrays are passed as keyword-arguments and the batches are returned as a flat dictionary with the corresponding keys.